Starxyz/studyNote/Algorithms/sorting/sortMethod.md

 }
 ```

+comparing to merge sort, quick sort doesn't require any extra storage.

-there are some optimizations to improve quick sort. update later.
+There are some ways to improved quick sort, such as 3 way quick sort, etc.